Mohammadreza-Tatlari/Document-Collection/Zabbix-7-notes/Zabbix-7-course.md

 in the global dashboard we have three main components: <br>
 Global View: which is the main zabbix dashboard and its difference is that it can show data from multiple hosts. <br>
 Zabbix Server: which is consist of a diagram of Hosts and Nodes.<br>
-zabbix server health: which contain graph and visualization about zabbix server condition.<br>
+zabbix server health: which contains graph and visualization about zabbix server condition.<br>